-April 23, 1938: In her column, Louella Parsons notes that Judy is set to wear her “first evening dress” in the upcoming production of Love Finds Andy Hardy.
+April 23, 1938: In her column, Louella Parsons notes that Judy was set to wear her “first evening dress” in the upcoming production of Love Finds Andy Hardy.
 Judy began work on the film that May.
 The “blond vamp” Parsons talks about ended up being played by Lana Turner, a new contract player at the studio who made quite a name for herself at the studio.

 April 23, 1940: Louella Parsons’ column reported on a recent tennis fundraiser for the British War Relief that Judy took part in.
 The event took place on Sunday, April 21, 1940, which was Judy’s only day off during the week although this event didn’t give Judy a real “day off.”
-The preceding week was devoted to working on Strike Up The Band, including rehearsing the “Gay Nineties” number as well as the start of filming on April 19th filming scenes on the “Interior Library” set.
+The preceding week was devoted to working on Strike Up The Band, including rehearsing the “Gay Nineties” number as well as the start of filming on April 19th which consisted of filming scenes on the “Interior Library” set.
 Most days lasted from 9 a.m. through 6 or 6:30 p.m.

 Several pictures of the tennis event were taken including those shown here.
 The caption (provided by MGM who sent a photographer to the event) for the photo above reads STARLETS AT TENNIS … Judy Garland and Paulette Goddard against Lester Stoeffen and Bill Tilden, at the tennis matches staged at the Ambassador Hotel in Los Angeles for British War Relief.
 Miss Garland and Mickey Rooney took time off from their work at Metro-Goldwyn-Mayer for the matches.
 Left to right, Lester Stoeffen, Judy Garland, Paulette Goddard and Bill Tilden.